-Visiting the Cotswolds in December can be a wonderful and unique experience and one that I’d definitely recomment.
+Visiting the Cotswolds in December can be a wonderful and unique experience and one that I’d definitely recommend.

-In fact, if you can, then visiting the Cotswolds at christmas is something worth consideing.
+In fact, if you can, then visiting the Cotswolds at Christmas is something worth considering.

 Let us know your thoughts on visiting the Cotswolds during the winter